Come along on a canoe trip through a flooded forest in a Vermont bird sanctuary

 You can feel the cold of the snowmelt river as birds move overhead.
 A big woodpecker sounds and a flight of geese honks on its journey.

-"It's a rare opportunjity to be in a totally wild place like this," Catherine says.
+"It's a rare opportunity to be in a totally wild place like this," Catherine says.
 "You have to brave the water and cold and wind."

 She takes us through the forest to the edge of the big lake, where there's more wind, more chop in the water.
 The canoe feels small and vulnerable, so we turn back into the shelter of the marsh.